 Wood with moisture content higher than 30% is more likely to produce condensation issues and will produce markedly less BTU's per pound of fuel.
-Use wood that is 25% or less in your Wood Gun E155 CS.

-Very dry wood can create a different problem.
+Very dry wood creates a different problem.
 With dry wood, pyrolysis temperatures are achieved more quickly and the rate of gasification is accelerated.
 This may result in the consumption of available oxygen faster than it can enter the boiler.
-The fire could then begin to release smoke due to a phenomena known as "back-puffing"; Back-puffing results in smoke being pushed out through the intake in intermittent, and often audible, puffs.
-Low moisture fuel (< 15% moisture) may require special considerations for a satisfactory burn.
+The fire could then begin to release smoke due to a phenomena known as "back puffing"; "Back puffng" results in smoke being pushed out through the intake in intermittent, and often audible, puffs.
+Low moisture fuel (< 15% moisture) requires special considerations for a satisfactory burn.
 Dry sawdust and shavings are less of a problem than kiln-dried solid blocks or logs.
-To assist in efficient burning of dry fuel, our boiler includes an EPA Side Tunnel Plug.
-Use of this accessory along with the Air Diffuser will help eliminate back-puffing.